bl-downey/JPEG_Codec/README.md

 ## Results

 The dat/ folder contains the input images used, and the CPU/GPU output versions.
 As shown below, the CPU/GPU versions are identical.
+Check out page 10 of the report to see various timing results and the speed up of the DCT and iDCT kernels when using a precomputed method to lower the register count and increase thread count!

 ![outimage2_cpu](https://user-images.githubusercontent.com/72525765/215004552-114647c6-db5b-4762-8536-b5665cb12493.png)
 Figure 3: CPU Version